119 Manville Rd Unit 1, Scarborough, ON M1L 4J7

 2. Free Towing and Hassle-Free Process

 Most auto recyclers offer free towing services.
-This saves you good money on transportation costs.
+This saves you money on transportation costs.
 You don’t need to worry about how to move a non-working car.
-The complete process is quick and requires minimal effort.
+The entire process is quick and requires minimal effort.

 3. Cost Savings on Repairs and Insurance